Venta-HQ/backend/docs/ddd-migration-guide.md

 ## Migration Overview

 We successfully transitioned from a technical-focused architecture to a domain-driven design that aligns with business capabilities and improves team scalability.
-The migration was completed in three phases over multiple iterations.
+The migration is planned across five phases, with the first three phases completed and the remaining phases ready for implementation.

 ## ✅ Completed Migration